abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 - `lookup` & `push/append`(inserting from the end) are **O(1)**, as they doesn't iterate over other items in the array
   - there's a small possibility in **dynamic arrays**, that appending(pushing) element will create a new array which iterate over the array items to make them in the new memory location (exhibits **amortized** constant-time behavior)
+    - > **Amortized** -> the average time taken to perform an operation, considering all possible scenarios (we don't frequently double the array)
     - we can further improve the practical execution time by using a **list comprehension** syntax to build up the temporary list, rather than by repeated calls to append.
 - `inserting` (in the beginning / any location other that the end) or `deleting` (`unshift`) are **O(n)**, as they change the locations(indices) of other array items and we then have to **iterate** over all/some of them to change their address in memory and their new index
 - **Extending a List**: Python provides a method named `extend` that is used to add all elements of one list to the end of a second list.